The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Caution: Do not run the scripts attached to this article against a VirtualCenter 2.x database.
 For information about purging data in VirtualCenter 2.x, see Purging old data from the database used by VirtualCenter 2.x (1000125).

-- For vCenter Server 5.1 and 5.5, see the To truncate all performance data from vCenter Server 5.1 section in Reducing the size of the vCenter Server database when the rollup scripts take a long time to run (1007453).
+- For vCenter Server 5.1 and 5.5, see the To truncate all performance data from vCenter Server 5.1 and 5.5 section in Reducing the size of the vCenter Server database when the rollup scripts take a long time to run (1007453).

 - SQL Express 2005/2008 (vCenter Server 5.x is bundled with SQL Express 2008) supports a maximum of 5 hosts and 50 virtual machines.
 If your environment exceeds these thresholds, you must upgrade your database to SQL Standard edition.